-4.2 Install Mainboard Software
+4.2 Install VIA 4 in 1 Driver

-Insert the attached CD into your CD-ROM drive and the CD AutoRun screen should appear.
+Insert the attached CD into your CD-ROM drive, and the CD AutoRun screen should appear.
 If the AutoRun screen does not appear, double click on Autorun icon in My Computer to bring up Shuttle Mainboard Software Setup screen.

-Select using your pointing device (e.g. mouse) on the "Install Mainboard AK35GT Software" or "Install Mainboard AK35GTR Software" bar to run into sub-menu.
+Select the item using your pointing device (e.g. mouse) on the "Install Mainboard Software" bar.